blackhole89/confy/README.md

 * [ ] Better error reporting
 * [ ] Variable namespaces
 * [ ] Better treatment of conditional `include`.
 Hide variables from recursive includes.
+* [ ] Support instrumentation of files with no usable comment format through shadow templates, like `.<filename>.confy-in`

 ## Building
 Confy only requires a C++ compiler supporting c++17, and an ncurses-capable terminal if you want to use interactive mode.
 To build: